Hooky Rothman: The Battle of Sunset Strip

 After World War II, Rothman went to Los Angeles, California in mid-late 1945.
 In 1946, on orders of former New York mob boss and fellow hitman Benjamin Siegel and Mickey Cohen, Rothman murdered rival bookies Benny "the Meatball" Gamson and George Levinson in their apartment.

-Cohen ordered their deaths, because Levinson and Gamson were moving in on his business, including: extortion, prostitution, narcotics and Siegel and Cohen's gambling rackets.
+Cohen ordered their deaths because Levinson and Gamson were moving in on his business, including extortion, prostitution, narcotics, and Siegel and Cohen's gambling rackets.
 Jimmy Fratianno had considered Harold "Hooky" Rothman to be Cohen's toughest and smartest man.

 On June 20, 1947, Siegel was murdered by his East Coast bosses.
 After the hit, Los Angeles crime family boss Jack Dragna (Cohen's rival) attempted a hostile takeover of Siegel's gambling rackets.
-Dragna ran into a road block in the form of Cohen, who wasn't about to let Dragna take it all over without a fight and the war was on.
+Dragna ran into a roadblock in the form of Cohen, who wasn't about to let Dragna take it all over without a fight, and the war was on.